-- Make a list of all of the attractions, landmarks, and sights you want to see as well as any activities you want to do in the city
+- When planning a trip to New York make a list of all of the attractions, landmarks, and sights you want to see as well as any activities you want to do in the city

-- Prioritize your list by “must-sees” and “nice-to-sees”
+- Your designated New York trip planner needs to prioritize the list by “must-sees” and “nice-to-sees”

 - Look up attraction hours of operation and make a note of them